Language Selector

 Current Northern Lights Conditions in Iceland

-The current Aurora is a Kp5-6 (on a scale of 0-9) and will cover all of Iceland from 17:00.
-Viewed from Reykjavík, when active, the Aurora can be visible in all directions but is likely positioned toward the southern horizon.
-In addition it covers the UK and Ireland, northern-mid Germany and Poland, the Netherlands and Belgium and northern France.
+The current Aurora is a Kp2-3 (on a scale of 0-9) and is covering all of Iceland.
+Viewed from Reykjavík, when active, the Aurora is positioned between the NNW horizon and the Big Dipper (Ursa Major) star constellation.
+In addition it covers the Faroe Islands and northern-mid Scandinavia.

-Aurora Conditions in 54 minutes:The Aurora will remain at the same reach.
+Aurora Conditions in 53 minutes:The Aurora will expand to a Kp3.

 Northern Lights Solar Wind Data